mrpjevans/wozzit/docs/serverref.md

 Where callback is a defined function.
 The function is called if the message is matched.
 This allows you to run your own code when a message is received, so you can do whatever you like.

-The called function is passed the match dictionaty and the full message instance for processing.
+The called function is passed the match dictionary and the full message instance for processing.

 ##### Example